-The Add Criteria provides the predefined criteria list from which you can select the required criteria.
-You can filter the criteria based on recent criteria, tags, or filters.
+You can create a filter by using existing criteria from the predefined criteria list.
+The filter can be based on recent criteria, tags, or existing filters.

 - Show only recent criteria: Select a search criterion from the recent search history.
 The search history displays a maximum of 15 search expressions.
 Select the criteria, click Show only recent criteria, and then click Add. - Show only tags: You can search events that have a particular tag.
 Click Show only tags to list the tags in the system.
 Select the tags, and then click Add. - Show only filters: You can reuse existing filters to perform a new search.
 Click Show only filters to list the existing filters.
 Select the filter on which you want to perform the search, and then click Add.